MaximilianAlgehed/MaximilianAlgehed.github.io/blogposts/SAT.md

 ## Do-bious syntax

 Ok, so this is ultimately about using Haskell to get as small a piece of code as possible to perform the SAT task.
-Since we are using Haskell we have access to a very powerfull abstraction, _Monads_.
+Since we are using Haskell we have access to a very powerful abstraction, _Monads_.
 In particular, we have access to the list monad.
 What does this mean?
 In effect this means that we have a special syntax to apply the `concatMap` function.
 Here is how it works, if I write the code that looks like this: